wallarm/product-documentation/docs/latest/about-wallarm/credential-stuffing.md

 1. The node passes request to the application.

 Thus, credentials are never sent together, passwords are never sent unencrypted, and your clients' authorization data always stays secure.

+**Mass and single attempts**

+Credential Stuffing Detection is capable of registering both massive attempts of usage of the compromised credentials performed by bots and single attempts, undetectable by other means.

+**Mitigation measures**

+Knowledge of accounts with stolen or weak passwords allows you to initiate measures to secure these accounts' data, like communicating with account owners, temporarily suspending access to the accounts, etc.

+Wallarm does not block requests with compromised credentials to avoid blocking legitimate users even if their passwords are weak or were compromised.
+However, note that credential stuffing attempts can be blocked if:

+* They are part of detected malicious bot activity and you have enabled the [API Abuse Prevention](../about-wallarm/api-abuse-prevention.md) module.
+* They are part of requests with other [attack signs](../attacks-vulns-list.md).

 ## Enabling